Logiqx/covid-stats/docs/deaths-by-vax-status/README.md

 ![asmr](img/asmr.jpg)

-Logically speaking the increase in unvaccinated ASMR must be due to a fair number of persons gaining an NHS number and moving from the "unknown" group to the "vaccinated" group in the latest dataset.
-This could easily be due to more up-to-date names and address information from the 2021 census, rather than using out of date names and addresses from the 2011 census.
+Thinking logically the increase in unvaccinated ASMR will likely be due to a fair number of persons gaining an NHS number and moving from the "unknown" group to the "vaccinated" group in the latest dataset.
+This could easily be due to more up-to-date name and address information from the 2021 census, rather than using out of date names and addresses from the 2011 census.